SaiSindhuja197/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/Lab3-Manage Azure Resources Using PowerShell.md

-# Lab 03 - Manage Azure Resources Using PowerShell
+# Lab 01 a - Manage Azure Resources Using PowerShell

 ## Lab Overview